sergioifg94/kcp-ingress/docs/ingress/ingress-behavior.md

 ## TLS Support

 By default GLBC will generate a valid certificate for the managed host and inject this certificate via a secret into the Ingress object.
-If you have added a custom tls section for a custom domain, this will be removed initially pending a domain verification.Once your custom domain is verified, the tls section will be restored along side the managed domain rules block.
-GLBC wont do anything specific with the secret you created to contain the certificate, it will only work with the definition of the Ingress Spec
+If you have added a custom tls section for a custom domain, this will be removed initially pending a domain verification.
+Once your custom domain is verified, the tls section will be restored along side the managed domain rules block.
+GLBC wont do anything specific with the secret you created to contain the certificate, it will only work with the definition of the Ingress Spec.